TERMS OF REFERENCE FOR BOARD AUDIT COMMITTEE

 5.4) Members of the BAC who participate in a meeting of the BAC by teleconference or any communication equipment shall be deemed to be present in person at the meeting and shall be entitled to vote or be counted in a quorum accordingly.

 5.5) The BAC should record its deliberations, in terms of the issues discussed, and the conclusion in discharging its duties and responsibilities, with the minutes kept and distributed to each member of the BAC and of the Board.
-The Chairman of the BAC shall provide the Board with a report of the BAC meetings at each financial quarter meeting.
+The Chairman of the BAC shall provide the Board with a report of the BAC meetings at the next appropriate Board meeting.

 6. CIRCULAR RESOLUTION